 Sar Pass Trek is moderate and having a decent level of fitness is important.
 The average number of hours spent trekking is around 6 to 7 and the trail is not so technical so anyone with little experience or even no experience can do this trek.
 Although, beginners are advised to prepare for a few weeks to gain the basic level of fitness.

 3) What is the weather like during the open season?

-The weather ,during the day, remains mostly pleasant throughout the open season but it gets relatively cold during the evenings and early mornings.
-The temperature during the trek stays between 12 degree Celsius and 20 degree Celsius during daytime.
-At night, temperature can range anywhere between -2 degree Celsius and 6 degree Celsius.
+The weather, during the day, remains mostly pleasant throughout the open season but it gets relatively cold during the evenings and early mornings.
+The temperature during the trek stays between 12 degrees Celsius and 20 degrees Celsius during the daytime.
+At night, the temperature can range anywhere between -2 degrees Celsius and 6 degrees Celsius.
 Early in the season, there’s always a possibility of snowfall so carrying an extra layer of thermals and a raincoat is extremely important.